 Individuals who have earned a GED are eligible to apply for admission to LIU Global.
 The acceptable score for entry into LIU Global is 250.
 You may be eligible for scholarships with a GED if your scores are high enough to meet our criteria.

 3. How long can I stay overseas?

 Freshmen attend the Costa Rica center for the foundation year.
-Sophomores choose between an academic year in India or participate in the one-year Comparative Religion & Culture program (CRC) and travel to Turkey, Taiwan, Thailand and India.
-Juniors can choose between China and CRC for an academic year or the Ecuador and Peru program for the Fall semester.
-We also offer a spring semester option in Australia.
+Sophomores and Juniors have the ability to spend a semester and/or year at the LIU Global Centers and Programs in Costa Rica, China, or Australia as well as take as part in the traveling Comparative Religion and Culture Program which travels to India, Thailand and Taiwan.
+Students are encouraged to speak with their advisor to discuss their specific options.
 The final year of the program begins with an independently designed research project in a location of the student's choice and culminates in a semester in New York City, where students complete a series of capstone experiences and write a senior thesis before graduating with a B.A. in Global Studies.

 4. Can I earn life experience credits?
 How do I do that?

 Life experience credits can be earned for post high school experiences.
 Once you matriculate as a LIU Global student you can discuss the possibility of this credit with a faculty advisor.
 Naturally, you will want to keep very good records of the experiences you have that might result in life experience credits.